D-X-Y/caffe-dev/README.md

+# caffe-faster-rcnn has been deprecated.
+Please see [Detectron](https://github.com/facebookresearch/Detectron), which includes an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870).

 **Special Feature for This Caffe Repository**

 - Clone from the official [Caffe](https://github.com/BVLC/caffe), will continuely be up-to-date by the official caffe code